 Aggregation Point means the point on the Access Provider’s Network where the Aggregation Link is connected.

-Access Provider Exchange means an exchange which has OLTs installed at the time of the Service Request.
+Access Provider Exchange means an exchange which has OLTs installed at the time of the Service Order.

 Connection means the digital pathway that provides one end-to-end connection between one specific End User Premises and the Access Seeker’s POP.

-End User Premises Equipment means a splitter and modem, or other equivalent technology, necessary to support the End User’s ability to use a WBS Service.
+End User Premises Equipment means a modem, and/or router, or other equivalent technology, necessary to support the End User's ability to use a WBS Service.
+The End User Premises Equipment is provided by either the Access Provider or the Access Seeker, as the case may be..

 GPON means a gigabit passive optical network, an access technology used by the Access Provider to provide a fibre based Connection at a fixed location.